anestan/bikein/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 We will assist with replacing the search bar in your theme for free after you upgrade to the Pro version.

 = Can I add the search bar as a WordPress menu item? = **Yes, you can!** Go to `Appearance → Menu`.
-You will see a new menu item called "FiboSearch".
+You will see a new menu item called “FiboSearch”.
 Select it and click “Add to menu”.
 Done!

 = How can I ask a question? =
 You can submit a ticket on the plugin [website](https://fibosearch.com/contact/?utm_source=readme&utm_medium=referral&utm_campaign=asfw&utm_content=contact&utm_gen=utmdc) and the support team will get in touch with you shortly.
 We also answer questions on the [WordPress Support Forum](https://wordpress.org/support/plugin/ajax-search-for-woocommerce/).